13 Critical Customer Support Challenges to Overcome (2023)

 2. Understanding customer needs

 The core of all customer support interactions is identifying the customer’s needs and the best way to satisfy them.
 Depending on your product or service offerings, your business may serve a variety of buyers and customer personas.
-Every customer is different and as such, their needs, goals, must-haves, and expectations for a solution may vary significantly.
+Every customer is different, so understandably, their needs, goals, must-haves, and expectations for a solution may be different too.

-To make matters even more complicated, many customers have a hard time communicating their needs and what it is that they want in a solution.
-They may not know the technical terminology to convey exactly what the problem is, and it requires concentrated effort from the support rep to understand what your customer expects.
+To make matters even more complicated, many customers have a hard time communicating their needs and what they want in a solution.
+They may not know the technical terminology to convey the problem, and it requires concentrated effort from the support rep to understand what your customer expects.

 Begin by asking the customer to talk through the issue or pain point step-by-step.
 After the initial fact-finding mission, customer support reps must then act as investigators as they use that information to ask additional questions, hunt down resources or backup, and get to the source of the problem.